barisemreozturk/ec2_operations/README.md

 # ec2_operations
-You can run and stop your instances with this project.
+You can get your intance ids, start and stop your instances with this project.